mtyler/bbw-azure-poc/README.md

 See also [Use Azure API Management with microservices deployed in Azure Kubernetes Service](https://learn.microsoft.com/en-us/azure/api-management/api-management-kubernetes)

 The bulk of the Azure resource allocation is automated by the stand-up-poc-resources.sh script, which requires the Azure CLI to be installed and has a step (to create an AKS cluster) that requires Owner role in the target Azure subscription.
+Comments in the script provide more insights.
+Remember, this project is a proof of concept from which to learn.
+It is not production-worthy as-is.